leomakino/learn-data-engineer-topics/gcp/Cloud Digital Leader Learning Path.md

 5. sustainability
     - *challenge: create a more sustainable future through products and services that minimize environmental impact*

+### Google's Transformation Cloud
+There are five primary capabilities that form the basis of the transformation cloud:
+1. Data
+1. Open infrastructure
+1. Collaboration
+1. Trust
+1. Sustainable tecnology and solutions

+#### Data
+Data is the key to unlocking value from AI.
+But becoming a data-driven company can be difficult if datasets are siloed across operational and analytical data stores. *Solution: A data cloud is a unified solution to manage data across the entire data lifecycle, regardless of whether it sits in Google Cloud or in other clouds.
+It lets organizations identify and process data with great scale, speed, security, and reliability.*

+#### Open Infrastructure
+Open infrastructure cloud brings Google Cloud services to **different physical locations**, while leaving the operation, governance, and evolution of the services to Google Cloud.
+It gives companies freedom to securely innovate and scale from on-premises, to edge, to cloud on an easy, transformative, and open platform.
+An open infrastructure embraces a partner ecosystem, instead of competing with it.

+Organizations can run applications in the place that makes the most sense.
+An open infrastructure cloud facilitates faster innovation and reduces lock-in to a single cloud provider by giving organizations the choice by giving organizations the choice and flexibility to build, migrate, and manage their applications across on-premises and multiple clouds.

+1. **Open standard:** is a standard that is openly accessible and usable by anyone.
+Typically, anybody can participate in the development.
+There is no single definition, and interpretations vary with usage.
+Examples:
+    - System: World Wide Web
+    - Hardware: IEEE, ISA, PCI, AGP, USB
+    - File format: HTML, XML, PNG
+    - Protocols: IP, TCP, IoT, HTTP
+    - Programming Languages: SQL
+1. Open source refers to software whose source code is publicly accessible and free for anyone to use, modify, and share.
+- Conclusion: Open source and open standards are not the same thing.
+Open source refers to software whose source code is freely available to users for reference, debugging, modification, and/or extension.
+Open standards are, typically, specifications: formal descriptions of software or software interfaces.

+Google has a long history of sharing technology through open source:
+- Kubernetes
+- TensorFlow
+- Android
+- Angular
+- Apache Beam
+- Bazel
+- Dart
+- Chromium OS
+- Firebase SDK
+- Flutter
+- Forseti Security
+- Gerrit
+- Go
+- Istio
+- Knative

+#### Collaboration
+A transformation cloud isn’t just about technology.
+People and culture are just as important.

+Hybrid work cames to stay since the COVID-19 pandemic.

+This new hybrid work environment needs to support a mix of in-person and remote interactions, including immersive digital and mobile experiences.

+Google offers a collaboration cloud through Google Workspace.
+Workspace brings together communication and collaboration apps including:
+- Gmail
+- Chat
+- Calendar
+- Drive
+- Docs
+- Sheets
+- Meet

+#### Trust
+A trusted cloud helps organizations protect what's important with advanced security tools.

+Organizations see the cloud as more secure than on-premises, and they want to make it simple so that employees, customers, and contractors can safely access their services.

+#### Sustainable Foundation
+According to IDC, cloud computing is estimated to save 1 billion metric tons of CO2 emissions by 2024.

+At Google Cloud, for example, we partner with customers to decarbonize their digital apps and infrastructure with our sustainable technology and solutions.
+Google operates the cleanest cloud in the industry, with the smartest data centers that are 2 times as energy-efficient as a typical enterprise data center.

+### Google Cloud Adoption Framework
+The Google Cloud Adoption framemore is more than just a model.
+It's also a map to real, tangible tasks that organizations need to adopt the cloud.

+Moving to the cloud offers enormous benefits for transforming businesses.
+Yet there are also risks.
+The challenge is multi-dimensional, with far reaching implications for the solutions that will run in the cloud and also for the technologies that support them.
+The people who must implement them and the processes that govern them.

+The value of the Google Cloud adoption Framework is that it serves as a map to help organizations adopt the cloud quickly and effectively by creating a comprehensive action plan for accelerating cloud adoption.

+It does this by structuring and aligning short term tactical, mid-term, strategic, and long term transformational business objectives.
+It provides a solid assessment of where an organization is in its cloud journey and actionable programs that get it to where it wants to be.

+After cloud maturity has been assessed and actions have been recommended, it's easy to scope and structure a cloud adoption program using the framework.

 ## Fundamental Cloud Concepts